-The period of record begins in the fall of 2006 and ends in the spring of 2014.
-Depth-to-water in this well has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
+The period of record begins in the fall of 2006 and ends in the spring of 2019 (Figure 9).
+Depthto-water in this well has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
 Although this well has been monitored since 1991, all of the measurements prior to 2010 were taken during the irrigation season.
-Therefore, all spring-season measurements (four years) have been included in the trend calculation.
+Therefore, all spring-season measurements have been included in the trend calculation.
 The trends indicate declining water levels (Table 8).
-Due to the limited data set (four data points), the calculated trend is not significant and only limited conclusions can be drawn.
+Due to the limited data set, the calculated trend is not significant and only limited conclusions can be drawn.